HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/strictly-typed-json.md

 **Explanation**: We run the original `Json.parse(File.getContent())` snippet in a macro function so it will execute when the haxe compiles our calls to `JsonMacro.load()`.
 Instead of returning the JSON object, in macros we need to return _syntax_.
 So we must convert our JSON object into haxe syntax – just as if we'd typed our JSON out manually as haxe objects.
 Fortunately there's a built-in operator for converting values into haxe syntax, it's the ['macro-reification-value-operator': `$v{ some-basic-value }`](https://haxe.org/manual/macro-reification-expression.html).
 We could also use [`Context.makeExpr(value, position)`](https://api.haxe.org/haxe/macro/Context.html#makeExpr) to do the same job.
 We wrap the JSON reading a try-catch so we can tidy-up error reporting a little.

 With this approach, the JSON's content is embedded into your compiled app and not loaded at runtime.
+The path argument must be a constant string and cannot be an expression evaluated at runtime.

 > Author: [George Corney](https://github.com/haxiomic)